Selected Seawave Index

 Seawave preview 2013

-That run out to Bottle Island in the Amigo in 2014 was harder than it should have been, considering the flat calm conditions.
-And perhaps because I do more sea than river these days, I think I flipped too far from the speedy Incept to the solid Amigo.
-Since I bought the Amigo Gumotex’s Seawave came on the scene, an IK like the Incept but better and hopefully as fast.
+A run out to Bottle Island in the Amigo in 2014 was harder than it should have been, considering the flat-calm conditions.
+And perhaps because I do more sea than river these days, I think I flipped too far from the the speedy Incept to the solid Amigo.
+But since I bought the Amigo, Gumotex’s Seawave came on the scene.
+It’s fast like the Incept but better all round.

 - Boat out of the bag: 16.9kg